CrayLabs/SmartSim/doc/orchestrator.rst

 SmartSim offers two types of ``Orchestrator`` deployments:

-- :ref:`clustered deployment<clustered_orch_doc>`
+- :ref:`Clustered Deployment<clustered_orch_doc>`
    A clustered ``Orchestrator`` is ideal for systems that have heterogeneous node types (i.e. a mix of CPU-only and GPU-enabled compute nodes) where ML model and TorchScript evaluation is more efficiently performed off-node for a ``Model``.
 This deployment is also ideal for workflows relying on data exchange between multiple applications (e.g. online analysis, visualization, computational steering, or producer/consumer application couplings).
-Clustered deployment is also optimal for high data throughput scenarios such as online analysis, training and processing and databases that require a large amount of hardware.
+Clustered deployment is also optimal for high data throughput scenarios with databases that require a large amount of hardware.

-- :ref:`colocated deployment<colocated_orch_doc>`
+- :ref:`Colocated Deployment<colocated_orch_doc>`
     A colocated ``Orchestrator`` is ideal when the data and hardware accelerator are located on the same compute node.
     This setup helps reduce latency in ML inference and TorchScript evaluation by eliminating off-node communication.

-SmartSim allows users to launch multiple orchestrators during the course of an experiment of either deployment type.
+SmartSim allows users to launch **multiple orchestrators** during the course of an experiment of either deployment type.
 If a workflow requires a multiple database environment, a `db_identifier` argument must be specified during database initialization.
-Users can connect to orchestrators in a parallel database workflow by specifying the respective `db_identifier` argument when initializing a SmartRedis client object.
+Users can connect to orchestrators in a parallel database workflow by specifying the respective `db_identifier` argument within a ``ConfigOptions`` object to pass in to the SmartRedis ``Client`` constructor.
 The client can then be used to transmit data, execute ML models, and execute scripts on the linked database.

 .. _clustered_orch_doc: